-Our board of directors is expected to adopt a non-employee director compensation policy, effective as of the completion of this offering, that is designed to enable us to attract and retain, on a long-term basis, highly qualified non-employee directors.
+Our board of directors adopted a non-employee director compensation policy, effective as of the completion of this offering, that is designed to enable us to attract and retain, on a long-term basis, highly qualified non-employee directors.
 Under the policy, each director who is not an employee will be paid cash compensation from and after the completion of this offering, as set forth below:

+Annual

-Annual Retainer
+Retainer

 Board of Directors:

 Members \$35,000

 Additional retainer for chair \$30,000

+A Prof. tr

 Audit Committee:

 Members \$ 7,500

 Chair \$15,000

 Compensation Committee:

 Members \$ 5,000

 Chair \$10,000

+National Communication of Communication

 Nominating and Corporate Governance Committee:

 Members \$ 4,000

 Chair \$ 8,000